10 min read

 Young people can’t get enough of sports.
 When they go to a game, they can buy everything from foam fingers to soft pretzels and hot dogs.
 One concession they cannot purchase is alcohol, well, at least not until their 21st birthday.

-Going way back to that Statista chart from the last section, as of 2019, the smallest share of sports fans was the 18 to 25 crowd.
-That group includes adolescents entering adulthood who can’t yet drink alcohol as well as young adults who can.
+Going way back to that Statista chart from the last section, as of 2025, the smallest share of sports fans was the 13 to 17 crowd.
+That group includes adolescents entering adulthood who can’t yet drink alcohol.

 Yet as I said, young people can’t get enough of sports.
 After doing an audience survey to determine your own demographics, you might find that your audience skews younger than what the Statista data shows.